 Pros:

-- One of the fastest VPN protocols
+• High connection speeds, making it one of the fastest VPN protocols available.

 Cons: